siegerts/xiegerts.com/content/post/fastapi-fargate-amplify/index.md

 {{< warning >}}

-Make sure to add `EXPOSE 80` to to specify a port to communicate with the container.
+Make sure to add `EXPOSE 80` to specify a port to communicate with the container.
 Amplify will suggest to use port 80 if you don't provide one.

 {{< /warning >}}